F3NJ0/meet-app/README.md

 * The recommended testing utility for React, Enzyme, doesn't support React versions from 17 upward.
 There exists an unofficial adapter for version 17, however, there is no adapter for React v.18.
 Therefore, I had to downgrade my React version to v.17 to still be able to work with Enzyme.

 * You can use end-to-end tesing to create videos for tutorials or customer presentations

+* When using the creat react app biolerplate, the components are created as .js files (instead of .jsx)

 ## How to install and run the project ...